 Hormones can play a big role in chronic inflammation.
 Because of this, we recommend visiting your integrative medical practitioner to have your hormones assessed.

 Sleep and relaxation to reduce inflammation

 Supplements to reduce inflammation

-There are several supplements that one can use in the fight against inflammation:
+There are several supplements that you can use in the fight against inflammation:

 - Omega 3

 - Vitamin C

 Exciting treatments are becoming available for inflammation and pain

 One of the amazing therapies that we have been using to great effect is called photobiomodulation.
 We use a laser at a specific wavelength to bring down the inflammation.
 Consequently, platelets are activated and pain is reduced.
 The main colour for this is red.